touchlab/KMMBridge/README.md

-# Faktory: KMM Bridge
+KMMBridge for Teams

-KMM Bridge is a set of Gradle tooling that facilitates publishing and consuming pre-built KMM (Kotlin Multiplatform Mobile) Xcode Framework binaries.
+KMMBridge is a set of Gradle tooling that facilitates publishing and consuming pre-built KMM (Kotlin Multiplatform Mobile) Xcode Framework binaries.

 The modules can be published to various back ends, public or private, and (currently) consumed by either Cocoapods or Swift Package Manager.